 James L. Newman is emeritus professor of geography at Syracuse University’s Maxwell School.
-His previous works include The Peopling of Africa: A Geographic Interpretation, Imperial Fooprints: Henry M. Stanley’s African Journey, Paths Without Glory: Richard Francis Burton in Africa, and Encountering Gorillas: A Chronicle of Discovery, Exploitation, Understanding, and Survival.
+His previous works include The Peopling of Africa: A Geographic Interpretation, Imperial Footprints: Henry M. Stanley’s African Journey, Paths without Glory: Richard Francis Burton in Africa, and Encountering Gorillas: A Chronicle of Discovery, Exploitation, Understanding, and Survival.
 He lives in Syracuse, New York.

 To schedule this author for an event or speaking engagement, please contact sales manager Jeff Kallet at firstname.lastname@example.org.

 If you are a member of the media who would like to interview this author, please email email@example.com.